panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 # Install SPX

 To begin, let's install SPX into your project.
 SPX is an ESM (ECMAScript Module) module, so it's crucial to ensure that your **package.json** file is marked with the type `module`.
-For additional information on installation, you can refer to the [Installation](/introduction/installation) page.
+For additional information on installation, you can refer to [Installation](/introduction/installation).

-:::: grid row mt-4
+:: row mt-4
-::: grid col-12 col-md-6 pr-4 mb-4
+:: col-12 col-md-6 pr-4 mb-4

 #### PNPM